Prag8855/aab/content/guides/residence-permit.md

 ## How to apply in your country

-You can apply in your country before you move to Germany.[^42] This is **cheaper and safer**, because you can start working or studying as soon as you arrive in Germany.
+You can apply in your country before you move to Germany.[^42] This is **cheaper and safer**, because you can start working as soon as you arrive in Germany.
 You don't need to wait in Germany without an income.[^29]

 For most people, this is the only option.